micropython/micropython-esp32/unix/README.md

-get all the submodules for micropython if you haven't already
+Get all the submodules for micropython if you haven't already

     cd micropython

     git submodule update --init --recursive

-Satisfy axtls generating its version.h

-    cd lib/axtls
-    make menuconfig
+If you are missing mbedtls

+    git clone https://github.com/ARMmbed/mbedtls.git lib/mbedtls

-Build axtls and the binary
+Build binary

     cd unix
-    make axtls
     make

+Run

+    ./micropython